 A R T I S A N

 Artisans tend to have heart-shaped or cup-shaped faces, together with a dreamy, unfocused, faraway look in their eyes.
-Where Sages have a starry twinkle in the eyes, Artisans have mysterious portals into their inner worlds.
+Where Sages have a bright and mischievous twinkle in the eyes, Artisans have softly lit pools, portals into their mysterious inner worlds.

 Their facial expression tends to look very composed, as though they were sitting for a portrait (indeed, many models are Artisans).
-The mood of the expression can vary between a childlike playfulness and a very broody look of being lost in deep thought, as though contemplating some tricky arithmetic (which I suppose Einstein frequently was).
+The mood of the expression can vary between a carefree childlike playfulness (think of chef Jamie Oliver) and a look of being lost half-asleep in dreams or deep thoughts, as though studying mental images (as Einstein frequently was).

 Artisans have a habit of creating a striking image for themselves which both attracts attention and at the same time serves as an outer façade behind which they can hide.
 This includes a tendency to go for distinctive hairstyles and clothes.

-Typical traits: inventive, imaginative, innovative, idiosyncratic, flaky, ditzy.
+Typical traits: inventive, imaginative, innovative, fanciful, idiosyncratic, flaky, ditzy.

 W A R R I O R